St. Louis Wound & Vascular Symposium

 Learn options for approaching atypical or complex cases in arterial interventions

-8:45am: Venous – Superficial vein cases – advances in care
+8:45am: Venous – Deep venous cases – advances in care

-Explore new treatments and options for patients with superficial venous disease
+Explore new treatments and options for patients with deep venous disease

 Moderator: Amy Couch, MD